 GROWLER GIFT CARDS!
 Purchase a growler gift card ($35 for 1 L size or $60 for 1.89L size) and receive a free growler!

 OUR FLAGSHIP BEERS ($7 – 9 for 1 Litre and $10-$12 for 1.89 Litre):

 -Auld Nick Winter Ale ( a non spicy rich malty ale)

 *** We will be renovating our growler station in December and will be closed the from Dec 14th and reopen on Wednesday December 31st for your New Years Eve beer needs!

-While we would much prefer you to buy our R&B Growlers, we will gladly fill your pre bought growlers .
-We just ask that they are the 1.9L size and that they have been cleaned.
+While we would much prefer you to buy our R&B Growlers, but we will gladly fill your growlers as long as they are clean!

 CARE AND FEEDING OF YOUR GROWER (from About.Com Beer)